A little something about me...

 Other roles have included working on the Board of Directors of LEOMA, the Laser and Electro-Optic Manufacturers Association of America and going to the "Hill" in Washington a number of times to work with Congressman and Senators on important issues to the US laser & optics industry.........yet it all stemmed from the love of the sky and the tools to reach for it!

-When I work with young people today who express a desire to learn about telescope making I encourage them strongly to pursue this hobby because the sky is truly the limit as they consider careers that are based on optical and photonic technologies.
+When I work with young people today who express a desire to learn about telescope making I encourage them strongly to pursue this hobby because the sky is truly the limit as they consider careers that are based on optical, mechanical and photonic technologies.
 Understanding the fundamentals of telescope system design from optics to mechanics to controls can vault a young person to the head of his or her engineering or science class.
 With the growth in fiber based communications, digital imaging and increasing need for optical based sensors in a multitude of consumer product and defense/security applications, opto/mechanical and electro-optical engineers have exciting career opportunities to look forward too.

 a personal tour at